 - Competitive fundraising and sponsorship;

 The aforementioned documents may be changed from time to time, as deemed necessary by the Board of Directors, or by the recommendation of an appropriate committee as agreed to by the Board of Directors.
 Such governance documents shall be excluded from the rules affecting amendments to the By-Laws as described in Article X, Section 1.

 Such documents shall be reviewed annually and accordingly identified at the beginning of each term of the complete Board of Directors as follows:

-This Club shall not assume, nor be liable for the debts and/or financial responsibilities, either implied or incurred, or any player, coach, manager, team assistant, official or referee.
-Any of the above, shall be reviewed by the Board of Directors.
+This Club shall not assume, nor be liable for the debts and/or financial responsibilities, either implied or incurred by any player, coach, manager, team assistant, official or referee.

 The EPYSA shall, at all times, obtain and retain in effect the following insurance coverages, and shall cease all operations at such time that insurance coverages are no longer in effect;

 - accidental injury insurances for the playing membership; playing membership coverage under the Soccer RI Insurance policy shall suffice to meet the requirement of this section;

 - liability insurances for the regular and honorary membership;

 - Directors and Officers Insurance